 I’ll admit my initial temptation was to write a quick and dismissive review of Rupert Spira.
 For one, Spira (via his handlers) has repeatedly turned down my request for a podcast interview.
 Two, the questionable depth of Rupert Spira’s lineage.
 One of Spira’s primary teachers was Francis Lucille, who in turn was a student of Jean Kline.
 More about that later.
 Three, his almost unquestioned status as one of the clearest articulators of Western nonduality.

-Instead, I’ll attempt to lay aside these preconceptions and see what Rupert Spira is really about.
+Instead, I’ll acknowledge my bias and take a more in-depth look at Rupert Spira is really about.
 Is he the “real deal” or an articulate talking head?

 In this approach, there is no restriction on our activities.
 This is not a path of discipline or renunciation.
 It is a path of enjoyment.